 This question will often tease out more reasons why the employee felt dissatisfied with her job and started looking for another.
 Because you are asking a very direct question, you may get a series of direct answers.
 But that can be very valuable.

-Answers like more pay, more benefits, more advancement, can reveal a lot when you correlate them with the employee’s term at your company.
+Answers like more pay, more benefits, more advancement, and better collaboration can reveal a lot when you correlate them with the employee’s term at your company.
 If she received regular raises but was still dissatisfied with her pay, maybe the raises need to more frequent.